SamuelRahwa/Image-Classification-with-Deep-Learning/README.md

 ## Repository Structure

 ```
-├── Data                                        <- Both sourced externally and generated from code
-├── Models                                      <- Narrative documentation of analysis in Jupyter notebook
 ├── Images                                         <- Both sourced externally and generated from code
+├── Modeling                                       <- Narrative documentations of my analysis in Jupyter notebooks
-├── Chicago Traffic Crashes Presentation.pdf    <- PDF version of project presentation
+├── Image-Classification-with-Deep-Learning.pdf    <- PDF version of project presentation
 └── README.md                                      <- The top-level README for reviewers of this project
 ```